Texas A&M Catalogs

 Texas A&M University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the baccalaureate, masters, doctorate and professional levels.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404-679-4500, for questions about the accreditation of Texas A&M University.

-The agricultural journalism curricula is accredited by the Accrediting Council on Education in Journalism and Mass Communication.
+The agricultural journalism curricula is accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

-The dietetic track in the nutritional sciences curriculum and the dietetic internship program are accredited by the Commission on Accreditation for Dietetics Education.
+The dietetic track in the nutritional sciences curriculum and the dietetic internship program are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-The food science and technology curriculum is approved by the Institute of Food Technologists.
+The food science and technology curriculum is approved by the Institute of Food Technologists (IFT).

 The forensics and investigative sciences program is accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).

 The curriculum in recreation, park and tourism sciences is accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).

-The business baccalaureate, master’s, and doctoral programs in Mays Business School are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+The business baccalaureate, master’s, and doctoral programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 The computer science program is accredited by the Computing Accreditation Commission of ABET.

-Texas A&M University School of Law is accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 N. Clark Street, Chicago, Illinois, 60610, 800-285-2221.
+Degree programs are accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association (ABA).

 The English Language Institute is accredited by the Commission on English Language Program Accreditation (CEA).

-The clinical psychology program in the Department of Psychology and the counseling psychology and school psychology program in the Department of Educational Psychology are accredited by the American Psychological Association.
+The clinical psychology program in the Department of Psychology and the counseling psychology and school psychology programs in the Department of Educational Psychology are accredited by the American Psychological Association (APA).

-The veterinary medicine degree program is accredited by the American Veterinary Medical Association Council on Education.
+The veterinary medicine degree program is accredited by the American Veterinary Medical Association Council on Education (AVMA).

-Other accrediting agencies which have approved programs offered at the university are the American Chemical Society, and the American Society of Agricultural and Biological Engineers.
+Other accrediting agencies which have approved programs offered at the university are the American Chemical Society (ACS), and the American Society of Agricultural and Biological Engineers (ASABE).